Springe direkt zu Inhalt

 News from Aug 11, 2025

-The authors illustrated their findings with examples from Turkey, Uganda, and Singapore.
+During the event, the authors illustrated their findings with examples from Turkey, Uganda, and Singapore.
 In Turkey, despite an authoritarian government, an open-door policy for Syrian refugees was framed through a shared Ottoman and Islamic heritage, portraying them as “brothers and sisters.”
 Uganda, one of the world’s poorest countries, maintains an open policy inspired by a pan-African view that considers colonial borders artificial.
 In contrast, Singapore enforces a highly restrictive stance, grounded in an economic self-definition that treats the nation as a company admitting only those who contribute “human capital.”

 The study challenges conventional assumptions about refugee policy, showing that international law and the so-called “liberal script” play a minimal role in parliamentary debates in most of the countries examined, with Germany being a notable exception.
 It also reveals that some authoritarian regimes pursue more open refugee policies than liberal democracies, though not out of a commitment to human rights.
 Political debates on refugee reception, the authors argue, often reflect national narratives shaped over decades or even centuries, rather than a simple liberal–illiberal divide.